PlayVoice/VI-SVS/README.md

 # Init
-Use VITS and Opencpop to develop singing voice synthesis; Maybe it will be VISinger.
+Use VITS and Opencpop to develop singing voice synthesis; Different from VISinger, It is just VITS without MAS and DurationPredictor.

 # 本项目基于
 https://github.com/jaywalnut310/vits